barrymoo/drew/README.md

 # drew

-All the commands below are examples from Arch Linux.
+all the commands below are examples from Arch Linux.
 It may change depending on what distribution you use.

 ## Goals